mgymrek/mgymrek.github.io/_drafts/splicing_paper.md

 As for how the model works, unfortunately the main text gives little information besides that it uses "machine learning."
 I realize there's a tradeoff between making the main text readable by a general audience and including full details of a method, but it really annoys me that even when computational methods are at the heart of a study, they often get buried in the supplemental material, and this paper is no exception.
 Digging into the 80+ page supplemental gives some more details: they used an ensemble of neural networks relating RNA features and PSI.
 The specific features (of which there are more than 1,000) are largely based on [their previous work](http://www.nature.com/nature/journal/v465/n7294/full/nature09000.html), and include things like short sequence motifs, nucleosome positioning information, "translatability", and more.
 Readers are referred to previous publications by the authors for more details ([Barash et al 2010](http://www.nature.com/nature/journal/v465/n7294/full/nature09000.html), and [Xiong et al 2011](http://bioinformatics.oxfordjournals.org/content/27/18/2554.long)).

-**Importantly, the model allows prediction of the effects of specific variants on splicing efficiency**: for a given site you can compare predicted PSI for the sequence containing allele A vs. allele B. To show the power of their model for doing so, the authors looked at the predicted effects of common SNPs vs. rare SNPs reportedly associated with disease.
+Importantly, the model allows prediction of the effects of specific variants on splicing efficiency: for a given site you can compare predicted PSI for the sequence containing allele A vs. allele B. To show the power of their model for doing so, the authors looked at the predicted effects of common SNPs vs. rare SNPs reportedly associated with disease.
 They found that intronic disease SNPs are 9x as likely as intronic common SNPs to affect splicing.
 When restricting to synonymous SNPs, disease SNPs are 9.3x as likely to affect splicing.
 Interestingly, there was no overall enrichment for disease vs. common missense SNPs, but restricting to positions predicted not to affect protein function showed a 5.6x enrichment for disease vs. common SNPs.
 GWAS SNPs were not enriched compared to non-GWAS SNPs, but this is likely because the best GWAS SNPs are rarely the actual causal variant in the region.

 The authors then go on to look at three disease-specific cases (spinal muscular atrophy, Lynch Syndrome, and autism) .
 For the first two, they predict effects of sites known to be associated with disease and show good concordance with experimental mutagenesis data.
 I was a little less convinced by the autism data, but they were able to show that a higher percent of SNPs predicted to affect splicing in cases vs. controls do so in brain, and that these variants are enriched for neurodevelopmental annotations which are not enriched in controls.